Battle of Toro: Propaganda

-As the Spanish academic Ana Isabel Carrasco Manchado summarized:
+As the Spanish academic Ana Isabel Carrasco Manchado summarised:

 "The battle [of Toro] was fierce and uncertain, and because of that both sides attributed themselves the victory. (...).
 Both wanted to take advantage of the victory's propaganda."

 Both sides used it.
 However, Isabella demonstrated a superior political intelligence and clearly won the propaganda's war around the result of the battle of Toro: during a religious ceremony at the Toledo's cathedral (2 February 1477), Isabella – who already had proclaimed herself Queen of Portugal – hung the military trophies taken from the Portuguese (flags and the armour of the ensign) at the tomb of her great grandfather Juan I, as a posthumous revenge for the terrible disaster of Aljubarrota.

 Since then the chroniclers of the Catholic Monarchs followed the official version that the Battle of Toro (1476) was a victory which represented a divine retribution for the battle of Aljubarrota (1385): one of the chroniclers (Alonso Palma, in 1479) put it exactly as the title of his chronicle –"La Divina retribución sobre la caída de España en tiempo del noble rey Don Juan el Primero" ("Divine retribution for the defeat of Spain during the time of the noble King D. John the first").

 After the letter sent in 1475 by Pulgar -whose chronicle seems to have been personally reviewed by Isabella, to Afonso V (invoking Aljubarrota, where "(...) fell that crowd of Castilians (...) killed"), the theme became recurrent.

 This is well exemplified by Palencia, who not only frequently mentions Aljubarrota but also refers to the expedition that was planned by the inner circle of Isabella to send a great Castilian force to penetrate deeply into Portugal in order to recover the Castilian royal standard taken by the Portuguese at the Battle of Aljubarrota one hundred years before.
 There were many volunteers –hidalgos and cities like Seville, Jerez, Carmona, Écija, Cordova, and Badajoz.
-All this because, according to Palencia, this standard symbolized the "(...) eternal shame of our people" for the Castilian defeat at Aljubarrota.
+All this because, according to Palencia, this standard symbolised the "(...) eternal shame of our people" for the Castilian defeat at Aljubarrota.